 As Cantor showed, there is no process that can list (enumerate) all the real numbers.
 That’s because there is no way to name the next number.
 There also isn’t a protocol (as with the rational numbers) that doesn’t name the “next” but does (eventually) name them all.

-I used to think a number like 0.999… was the lone exception.
+I used to think a number like 0.999… was an exception.
 That was the one case where it was possible to name the next number: 1.0.
 The same applies to all such numbers.
 For instance, the next number after 2.999… is 3.0.

 But it turns out that 0.999… is just another way to “spell” 1.0 — they have the same numeric value.
 (Mind-blowing as that seems.)